Table of Contents

 • 8.
 Packing Cubes

-These luggage organizers are a genius invention.
-They take a chaotic suitcase into packing heaven.
-Simply put all your shorts in one cube and all your shirts in another etc. and then you’ll stay organized for the duration of your trip.
+These packing cubes are a genius invention.
+They take a chaotic suitcase and transform it into an organized heaven.
+Simply put all your shorts in one cube and all your shirts in another etc., and then you’ll stay organized for the duration of your trip.
 They even have an index card on the back so you can write exactly what’s inside.
-Once you try these cubes you’ll never leave home without them!

 Available on HeroTravelSupply.com with an exclusive 15% discount using the coupon code “HERO”.